Manage git connections in Gearset

 It's full of metadata!
 You can see the commit message displayed next to each file and folder that you added

 You've now got a version control repository which mirrors your source org.
+Please know that as your repository was empty, Gearset will use the SFDX format for the initial commit(see this article for details).
 Try running a comparison between your source org and your repository and you'll find them (almost, see this article for more detail) exactly in sync.

 Time to make some more changes in the source org.
 Instead of deploying them straight to the target org, you're going to go via version control.